django-cms/django-cms/docs/extending_cms/app_integration.rst

 .. warning::

-    The signal is fired **during** the request, that caused this change.
-If you restart the server, you should delay the restart to not interrupt the request currently being handled.
+    The signal is fired **after** a request.
+If you change something via API you need a request for the signal to fire.

 ********************